Late-Breaking Science includes the following types of applications:

 BASIC AND TRANSLATIONAL SCIENCE HOT LINE: Presenting the latest and "hottest" findings of studies in basic and translational cardiovascular science

-For Late-Breaking Clinical Trial & Basic and Translational Science hot lines: Expected date of trial completion – Please enter the date at which you expect to have all results ready for communication.
+Expected date of trial completion: Apply only for Late-Breaking Clinical Trial & Basic and Translational Science hot lines – Please enter the date at which you expect to have all results ready for communication.

-For Clinical Trial Update: Date primary analysis presented – Enter the date at which the trial was first presented.
+Date primary analysis presented: Apply only for Clinical Trial Update – Enter the date at which the trial was first presented.

-Publication information: Journal Publication information are required – specify whether the data have been submitted or will be submitted.
+Journal Publication information is required – specify whether the data have been submitted or will be submitted for simultaneous publication.

-Although the data may be submitted to a journal for consideration - it should not be published before the date of the presentation at the Heart Failure 2017.
+Although the data may be submitted to a journal for consideration, it may not be published before the date of the presentation at Heart Failure 2020.
+The embargo must remain in place until the start time of the session in which the data will be presented.

 Enter each author and affiliation using the “Add a new author” module.